blockchain-certificates/jsonld-signatures-merkleproof2019/README.md

           priority: 0,
           apiType: 'rpc',
           chainType: 'evm',
-          parsingFunction: function (serverUrl, transactionId): TransactionData { // note that function signature is different than for REST parsingFunctions
+          parsingFunction: function ({ serverUrl, transactionId }: IParsingFunctionAPI): TransactionData { // note that function signature is different than for REST parsingFunctions
             // your call to the `serverUrl` with the `transaction` id
             // parse your service response in order to return the following information: return {